 Your existing experience

-I have mentored several professionals struggling between these options over the years, at times the decision is based on prospective job offers.
+I have mentored several professionals struggling between these options over the years.
+At times, the decision is based on prospective job offers.
 One mentee in financial services in London found it was easier to use PRINCE2 to get jobs locally.
-Another in San Francisco's tech scene found CSM was more advantageous for her prospective employers.
+Another in San Francisco's tech scene found that CSM was more advantageous for her prospective employers.

 Aside from strategic objectives, the right certification also depends on your organization's: